Dive into the battle of short-form video platforms. Learn which offers the best brand experience for marketers today.

 YouTube Shorts

-Due to Shorts being a newcomer, we don’t have much information on the feature’s stats specifically – except for the fact that Shorts champions over 5 trillion all-time views (trillion, with a T).
-That being said, we do know YouTube’s overall statistics and they are not to be underestimated.
-YouTube has 2 billion dedicated monthly active users who are already coming to the platform to consume video content.
+YouTube has 2.1 billion dedicated monthly active users who are already coming to the platform to consume video content.
 Though users may be looking for the traditional long-form and landscape style, creators can tease their longer content with up to 60-second long skits and sketches similar to the style of TikTok and Reels.
-During their beta test in India, Shorts had 3.5 billion views per day.
-Following their global launch, that number has reached 6.5 billion daily global views – a number that cannot be ignored.
+Shorts has reached 90 billion daily global views – a number that cannot be ignored.
+This is a tremendous increase from previous years, with daily views growing from 70 billion in 2023 to 90 billion in 2024.

-YouTube has many advantages over its short-form competitors, specifically with the YouTube audience accumulating a massive 14.3 billion site visits per month.
-These dedicated users are sure to back any of YouTube’s new features and Shorts has been no different.
-Video is already native to the app which gives users and brands an additional avenue to practice the content format for further reach.
-It also is still early on in YouTube’s newest feature, therefore it is a good opportunity for brands and creators alike to join and garner an even wider following and reach potential.
+YouTube has many advantages over its short-form competitors, specifically with the YouTube audience accumulating a massive 77.9 billion monthly site visits.
+These dedicated users are sure to back any of YouTube’s new features, and Shorts has been no different.
+Video is already native to the app, which gives users and brands an additional avenue to practice the content format for further reach.
+As the potential TikTok ban looms, it’s a prominent opportunity for brands and creators alike to join and establish themselves on the platform and cast an even wider following and reach potential.

 TikTok vs. Reels vs. Shorts By the Numbers